How I got a Global Talent UK visa: a comprehensive guide and my experience

 ILR requirements for Global Talent visa holders.
 The main point is highlighted in the yellow box

 This rule seemed puzzling to me and doesn’t quite add up.
-In essence, it means that regardless of the Global Talent visa category, your dependants will end up paying for the full five years of insurance.
+In essence, it means that regardless of the Global Talent visa category, your dependents will end up paying for the full five years of insurance.

 To secure ILR, it’s necessary to demonstrate income derived from the professional field related to your visa.
 I’m still in the process of figuring out the exact income requirements, but it seems employment documents, receipts, and three months’ worth of bank statements are considered suitable evidence.